Rival Palestinian groups Fatah and Hamas meet in China

 Rival Palestinian groups Fatah and Hamas have met in China for talks on potential reconciliation.

 The Ministry of Foreign Affairs in Beijing confirmed on Monday that the groups’ representatives had met recently.
-The respective rulers of the occupied West Bank and the Gaza Strip have competed for years, but the Israeli war in the besieged enclave has provoked further talks on Palestinian reconciliation.
+The groups have competed for years, but the Israeli war on the Gaza Strip has provoked further talks on Palestinian reconciliation.

 Keep readinglist of 4 items